tsssni/carol-engine/README.md

       - Normal Distribution Function: GGX Normal Distribution Function
       - Geometry Function: Height-Correlated Masking-Shadowing Function

-- **Blinn-Phong Shading**
+- **Deferred Shading**
-  - Specular term is augmented by Schlick Fresnel effect and a equation for approximating the normal distribution function (from DX12 dragon book)
+  - Store diffuse color, emission, roughness, metalness, normal and view depth in G-Buffer

 - **Amplification shader and mesh shader**
   - These are features supported by GPU with Turing or more advanced architectures.